Political divide brings out the worst in all of us

 Not because we took one side or another.
 The test is whether we can disagree, and disagree passionately, without destroying each other, without hurtful words, without violence.

 Trump, the idea of Trump, has revealed us at our worst.
 We argue and debate nonsense, and neither side listens to the other.
-It's like we are speaking different languages.
-We only understand what we want to, and many times that is the propaganda that sprews from the social media on our phones, laptops and PCs.
+It’s like we are speaking different languages.
+We only understand what we want to, and many times that is the propaganda that spews from the social media on our phones and laptops.

 Our hope is that we can overcome the negativity and the hateful verbiage.
 That’s not likely, given that each side thinks the other is the instigator.